Tutorial on Cognitive Electronic Warfare | CEMA Pre-Summit Professional Development Workshops

 The tutorial will describe how AI-enabled systems are different from Cognitive systems and present the implications of this capability on system performance and test and evaluation requirements.
 It will cover situation assessment techniques for electronic support (ES), including characterization, classification, anomaly detection, and intent recognition.
 It will cover decision-making techniques for electronic protect (EP), electronic attack (EA), and electronic battle management (EBM), including planning, optimization, and scheduling.
 The presentation describes real-time in-mission learning, discusses why it is important to learn from a single example, and how to do so.
 It covers the concepts of managing data on an embedded device, the role of humans, and evaluation approaches to show how a learning system can learn how to handle novel environments.

 Who Should Attend: This workshop is intended for engineers, project managers, and researchers who would like to understand how AI can improve performance of EW systems.
-The course presents a broad landscape of possible AI and ML techniques, rather than an in-depth analysis of any one technique or problem space.
+The workshop presents a broad landscape of possible AI and ML techniques, rather than an in-depth analysis of any one technique or problem space.

 This workshop will be held before Cyber Electromagnetic Activity (CEMA) 2025.
 While registration for CEMA 2025 is not required, it is recommended to enhance your overall experience.